sci-wms/sci-wms/README.md

 activated before you try to install the packages or point to the environment with pip on the install command.

-##Setup

-Add the local ip or domain for the service in the **server_local_config.py** file so that the /wmstest/ page works.

-The service comes with a sample dataset setup, but you can remove and add your own local files or OpenDAP endpoints.

 ##Run